 "Work" shall mean any services performed on behalf of or for the benefit of an employer whether on an hourly, piecework, commission, time, task, or other basis but shall not include services performed as an independent contractor; and

 "Worker" means any person, including a migratory laborer, performing labor or services for the benefit of an employer.
 For the purpose of this article, relevant factors in determining whether a person is a worker include the degree of control the employer may or does exercise over the person and the degree to which the person performs work that is the primary work of the employer; except that an individual primarily free from control and direction in the performance of the service, both under his or her contract for the performance of service and in fact, and who is customarily engaged in an independent trade, occupation, profession, or business related to the service performed is not a “worker”.

+“Third party” means any person or entity, whether it be an employee, organization or other person, reporting a violation of the Aurora Minimum Wage by an employer or other person.

+“Credible complaint” means a complaint containing sufficient information to cause a reasonable belief that a violation of this chapter has occurred.

 Section 3.
 The City Code of the City of Aurora, Colorado, is hereby amended by enacting a section, to be numbered 27-2, which section reads as follows: